Wilson-ZHANG/MolGraphEval/log_and_results/README.md

 # Log files

-We delete some large log files due to their size are more than 1GB.
+We delete some large log files because their size are more than 1GB.